 Some mornings, it takes me a moment to remember where I am.
 It’s a hazard that comes with full-time travel, where every few days I’m in a different city, a different hostel, sometimes even a different country.
 But after a few moments, the cobwebs dissipate and I’m clear-headed.
 In Skopje, Macedonia, however, I had a constant feeling of déjà vu.

-My first explorations took me along the banks of the Vardar River, where a string of government buildings have been constructed of glistening white marble in neo-classic Roman style, right down to their Corinthian-capped columns.
+My list of things to do in Skopje began on the banks of the Vardar River.
+Here, a string of government buildings have been constructed of glistening white marble in neo-classic Roman style, right down to their Corinthian-capped columns.
 Two bridges over the river, the Art Bridge and the Bridge of Macedonian Civilizations, strongly resemble the Charles Bridge in Prague.
 On the main pedestrian avenue, a giant brass bull sits in front of a shoe shop rather than a stock exchange.
 A block away, the Porta Macedonia Arch is strikingly similar to the Arc de Triomphe in Paris.

-Dubbed the Skopje 2014 project, these monuments are an attempt to add charm to the city center, which was hurriedly and unattractively reconstructed after an earthquake leveled 80% of the city in 1963.
+Dubbed the Skopje 2014 project, construction of these monuments was an attempt to add charm to the city center, which was hurriedly and unattractively reconstructed after the earthquake of 1963 leveled 80% of the city.
 Prime Minister Nikola Gruevski has publicly stated that Skopje 2014 was his idea.
 The millions of Euros spent on the project so far have been borrowed from commercial sources that include the International Monetary Fund and the World Bank.
 Many Macedonians I met wryly remarked that Gruevski has mortgaged the futures of their children and grandchildren.
 The potential 500 million Euros required to compete the project amounts to a whopping 22 percent of Macedonia’s GDP!

 When I began to ask why, if Skopje 2014 was so unpopular, Macedonians have allowed the project to move forward with so little resistance, I discovered the “rest of the story.”
 Though publicly, government officials have touted the project as “if they build it, tourists will come,” many of the kitschy monuments are also deeply symbolic of a political rift between Macedonia and Greece.
 When Macedonia declared independence from the former Yugloslavia in 1991, they named their new country the Republic of Macedonia.
 Immediately, Greece balked, insisting that Macedonia was attempting to usurp its historical and cultural identity.